Harbin: International city

 The Harbin Institute of Technology was established in 1920 as the Harbin Sino-Russian School for Industry to educate railway engineers via a Russian method of instruction.
 Students could select from two majors at the time: Railway Construction or Electric Mechanic Engineering.
 On 2 April 1922, the school was renamed the Sino-Russian Industrial University.
 The original two majors eventually developed into two major departments: the Railway Construction Department and the Electric Engineering Department.
 Between 1925 and 1928 the university's rector was Leonid Ustrugov, the Russian Deputy Minister of Railways under Nicholas II before the Russian Revolution.
 He served as the Minister of Railways under Admiral Kolchak's government and was a key figure in the development of the Chinese Eastern Railway.

 The Russian community in Harbin made it their mission to preserve the pre-revolutionary culture of Russia.
 The city had numerous Russian language newspapers, journals, libraries, theatres, and two opera companies.
 One of the famous Russian poets in Harbin was Valery Pereleshin, who started publishing his intensely homoerotic poetry in 1937 and was also one of the few Russian writers in Harbin who learned Mandarin.
-The subject of Pereleshin's poetry caused problems with the Russian Fascist Party and led Pereleshin to leave for Shanghai, and ultimately to the United States.
+The subject of Pereleshin's poetry caused problems with the Russian Fascist Party and led Pereleshin to leave for Shanghai, and ultimately to Brazil.
 Not all of the Russian newspapers were of high quality, with Karlinsky calling Nash put', the newspaper of the Russian Fascist Party, "the lowest example of gutter journalism that Harbin had ever seen".
 Nikolai Baikov, another Russian writer, was known for his novels of exiled life in Harbin together with his accounts of his travels across Manchuria and the folklore of its Manchu and Chinese population.
 Boris Yulsky, a young Russian who published his short stories in the newspaper Rubezh, was considered to be a promising writer whose career was cut short when he gave up literature for activism in the Russian Fascist Party and a cocaine addiction.
 Moya-tvoya (mine–yours), a pidgin language that was a combination of Russian and Mandarin Chinese that had developed in the 19th century when Chinese went to work in Siberia, was considered essential by the Chinese businesspeople of Harbin.

 In the early 1920s, according to Chinese scholars' recent studies, over 20,000 Jews lived in Harbin.
 After 1919, Dr. Abraham Kaufman played a leading role in Harbin's large Russian Jewish community.
 The Republic of China discontinued diplomatic relations with the Russian Republic in 1920, leaving many Russians stateless.
 When the Chinese Eastern Railway and government in Beijing announced in 1924 that they agreed the railroad would employ only Russian or Chinese nationals, the émigrés were forced to declare their ethnic and political allegiances.
 Most accepted Soviet citizenship.